bobby-rust/EldenForge/README.md

 ## TODO

-- Lock individual items or entire categories so they are not regenerated
-- Add randomized challenge runs
+[ ] Lock individual items or entire categories so they are not regenerated [ ] Add randomized challenge runs
-- Add saving/editing builds to user account
+[ ] Add saving/editing builds to user account
-- Generate URLs that link to a specific build
-- Ability to select items from a list to put in each build slot
-- Individual item stats and overall build stats
+[ ] Generate URLs that link to a specific build (in progress) [ ] Ability to select items from a list to put in each build slot [ ] Individual item stats and overall build stats
-- Option to ensure Ash of War compatibility with generated weapons
+[ ] Option to ensure Ash of War compatibility with generated weapons [ ] Implement "undo" stack
-- [x] Add seals
-- Implement "undo" stack
-- Check/Uncheck all in include previously rolled dropdown menu
-- Make it easy for users to give feedback directly from the website (a text box with a send button which sends a message to me through some medium)
-- Backend for comment system
-- [x] Add crystal tears
-- [ ] Fix seals rolling in weapon slot
+[ ] Check/Uncheck all in include previously rolled dropdown menu [ ] Fix seals rolling in weapon slot
-- [ ] Fix requests to be one file
+[ ] Fix requests to be one file